That Face

 That Face is a two-act play written by Polly Stenham.
-It premiered at the Royal Court Theatre in London on 26 April 2007, directed by Jeremy Herrin.
+It was premiered at the Royal Court Theatre in London on 26 April 2007, directed by Jeremy Herrin.
 The play was revived at the Duke of York's Theatre in the West End in 2008, opening on 1 May.
-It made its American premiere in May 2010, at the Manhattan Theatre Club, running through until 27 June.
+It received its American premiere in May 2010, at the Manhattan Theatre Club, running through until 27 June.

 Plot

 Mia is at boarding school and has access to her mother's drugs.
 She gets into trouble for drugging a fellow student and this causes her father to be brought back to England from Hong Kong.
 Henry, her brother, has dropped out of school and has to stay at home and look after his alcoholic mother.
 Martha, their fading glamorous mother, controls their lives whilst her own sick mind and world crumble around her.

+Productions

 Original West End production

-When That Face premiered on the West End, the cast was as follows: Lindsay Duncan, Hannah Murray, Matt Smith, Catherine Steadman and Julian Wadham.
+When That Face was premiered in the West End, the cast was as follows: Lindsay Duncan, Hannah Murray, Matt Smith, Catherine Steadman and Julian Wadham.
 Prior to the West End transfer, Felicity Jones played the Hannah Murray role.